Components¶

 The following are a detailed description of each of the components that make up the solution.

-RDMA Hardware Daemon Set
+RDMA Hardware Daemon Set¶

 The RDMA Harware Daemon Set is a Kubernetes Daemon Set that has two tasks.
 The first task is to initialize the RDMA SRIOV enabled interfaces on a node and the second task is to create a RESTful endpoint for providing metadata about the PF's and their associated VF's that exist on a given node that are part of the Kubernetes cluster.
 Further detail about each of the containers within the RDMA Hardware Daemon set can be seen below:

-1. Init Container - the init container is a privileged container that runs as a Kubernetes Init Container, in simplified terms this means it is run before any other container within the pod.
+- Init Container - the init container is a privileged container that runs as a Kubernetes Init Container, in simplified terms this means it is run before any other container within the pod.
 The reason that the container needs to be run as a privileged container is because it will be working on a nodes network devices, which means it needs special access in order to configure them.
 The init container does two things, the first is to scan all the available interfaces on the node and determine if it is an RDMA device and whether SRIOV is enabled.
 For all interfaces that meet those two requirements, the init container configures each interfaces VF's to be available and ready to run.

-2. Server Container - the server container is an unprivileged container that scans through all available interfaces when starting up.
+- Server Container - the server container is an unprivileged container that scans through all available interfaces when starting up.
 It then makes a list of all interfaces that are SRIOV enabled and upon a RESTful get request from a user will return associated metadata about the container.
 The server container only scans the interfaces at startup because SRIOV devices can only change configurations upon a machine restart, which would rerun the init container and then the server container.
 The RESTful endpoint serves data in a JSON formatted list of PF's and each PF has an internal list of VF's, more info can be found here.
 The RESTful endpoint that the server container sets up is bound to the host network.

 Both the init container and the server container run under the same RDMA Hardware Daemon Set pod.
 When configuring how to install this pod please look at daemon set install instructions for more detail.

-Scheduler Extension
+Scheduler Extension¶

 The scheduler extension is a software component that is responsible for ensuring that RDMA-enabled pods are deployed onto nodes with enough RDMA resources (bandwidth and virtual functions) to support them.
 The scheduler extension runs alongside the kube-scheduler process within a Kubernetes cluster, and listens for HTTP requests on a TCP port (8888 by default).
 The extension is then registered within the configuration file for kube-scheduler (see the install page for details).
 Every time a new pod is being scheduled, kube-scheduler will make an HTTP request to the scheduler extenstion that contains the details of the new pod as well as a list of nodes within the cluster that kube-scheduler believe to be eligible to deploy the pod onto.
 The scheduler extension's job is to filter down that list based on whether the nodes in it have enough free RDMA VFs and bandwidth to support the pods requirements or not.

 In order to accomplish this, the scheduler extension contacts the RDMA hardware daemon set running on each of the potential nodes in the cluster to gather information about the current allocation of RDMA resources on that node.
 The requests to each daemon set are made in parallel, with a timeout for cases where a node's daemon set doesn't respond.
 Once the information has been gathered from a node, the scheduler extension calculates whether or not the node's interface and reserved bandwidth requirements can be met by the remaining resources on that node.
 If they can be, the node is added to a list of those that are elligible to deploy the pod onto.
 Once all of the nodes in the list passed in by kube-scheduler have been contacted or have timed out, this list is returned to kube-scheduler in an HTTP response.
 From here, kube-scheduler will limit its choice of where to place the new pod to one of the nodes in the returned list.
-If the returned list is empty, the pod will not be scheduled, and the output of kubectl describe for the pod will show the reasons given by the scheduler extension as to why the nodes in the list that was passed in were not eligible to host the pod.
+If the returned list is empty, the pod will not be scheduled, and the output of kubectl describe

 For help installing the scheduler extension and registering it with kube-scheduler, see the scheduler extension section of the install page.